-“Time is relative only to the observer” (Einstein)
+“Time (and size) is relative only to the observer” (Einstein)

 However small we are in relation to the universe, it is believed by many scientists that we, as individuals, are just a mirror image of it.